-In 2005, the department found reason to believe there was neglectful supervision of the girl’s then 2-year-old sister by the girls’ mother.
-She reportedly completed a family services plan that year.
+In 2006, the department found reason to believe there was neglectful supervision by another adult in the family, and the mother reportedly successfully completed family preservation services.